lsprangers/lsprangers.github.io/docs/training_and_learning/TRAINING_OPTIMIZATIONS.md

 ![Folding Picture](./images/google_folding.png)

 ## Negative Sampling
-To combat [Folding](#folding) we know we must use negative samples, but instead of using every single negative example we should pick a sample of negatives!
-In this way we can randomly choose "bad" examples and feed them through as 0's.
+To combat [Folding](#folding) you know you must use negative samples, but instead of using every single negative example you should pick a sample of negatives!
+In this way you can randomly choose "bad" examples and feed them through as 0's.

 ## Stochastic Gradient Descent (SGD)
 Stochastic Gradient Descent updates the model parameters using a single training example at each iteration.
 This introduces noise into the optimization process, which can help escape local minima.